porrasm/macro-framework/docs/markdown/getting_started.md

 The framework offers support for a general bind key.
 You can define this in the settings using the [Setup](../html/class_macro_framework_1_1_setup.html) class.
 The general bind key is a key which will always be intercepted i.e. other programs will not receive this input.
 It will also intercept all keys when this key is being held down.

 This allows you to create binds without having to fear you will accidentally do something in another application.
 I have set my general key bind to caps lock (because it is a useless key) and therefore can assign the bind [Caps lock, alt, F4] without exiting the current application.
-The general key bind is accessible from the `VKey` enum with the name `VKey.GENERAL_BIND_KEY`.
+The general key bind is accessible from the `KKey` enum with the name `KKEy.GeneralBindKey`.

 ## TimerActivator